berry-cs/sinbad/tutorials/racket/weather2-func.md

 ## Exercises

-1. Design a function named `wind-condition` that produces a textual classification of the wind conditions based on the [Beaufort Wind Scale](http://www.spc.noaa.gov/faq/tornado/beaufort.html).
+1. Design a function named `wind-condition` that takes a wind speed and produces a textual classification of the wind conditions based on the [Beaufort Wind Scale](http://www.spc.noaa.gov/faq/tornado/beaufort.html).
 Note that the wind speed units for this are in *knots*.

    Apply your function to the "wind_kt" element from the NWS data source.